SSL Encrypted 50+ Brokers Tested Data-Driven Ratings Real Money Testing Independent Reviews

 🏅 Section Winner: Interactive Brokers (7.5 vs 10.0)

 Regulation is crucial for fund safety.
 Century Financial is regulated by SCA (Tier 2), while Interactive Brokers holds licenses from SEC, FCA, ASIC, MAS, IIROC (Tier 1).
 Century Financial scores 7.5/10 and Interactive Brokers scores 10/10 in this category.
-Tier 1 regulators like FCA, ASIC, and CySEC offer the strongest investor protection, including segregated client funds and compensation schemes.
-Always verify your broker's specific license for your jurisdiction before opening an account.
+Century Financial shows 1 regulator in the shared broker dataset.
+Treat that as a brand-level trust signal, not proof of the exact legal entity you will onboard with.
+Interactive Brokers shows 5 regulators in the shared broker dataset.
+Treat that as a brand-level trust signal, not proof of the exact legal entity you will onboard with.
+Tier 1 regulators like FCA, ASIC, and CySEC offer the strongest investor protection, but you should still verify the specific entity covering your jurisdiction before opening an account.

 Century Financial